vsajip/sarge/docs/reference.rst

    :param source: The source text with the command(s) to run.
    :type source: str
-   :param posix: Whether the source will be parsed using Posix conventions.
+   :param posix: Whether the source will be parsed using POSIX conventions.
    :type posix: bool
    :param kwargs: Any keyword parameters you would pass to
                   :class:`subprocess.Popen`, other than ``stdin`` (for which,